MatthewDaggitt/agda-routing/README.md

 The core contributions of this library can be found in the `Asynchronous` and `Routing` directories.

-	* `RoutingLib.Asynchronous` contains the formalisation of Uresin & Dubois of asynchronous processes.
+- `RoutingLib.Asynchronous` contains the formalisation of Uresin & Dubois of asynchronous processes.

-	* `RoutingLib.Asynchronous.Theorems` contains various very general results about the convergence of asynchronous processes.
+- `RoutingLib.Asynchronous.Theorems` contains various very general results about the convergence of asynchronous processes.

-	* `RoutingLib.Asynchronous.Propositions` contains various sufficient conditions that relate to the theorems above.
+- `RoutingLib.Asynchronous.Propositions` contains various sufficient conditions that relate to the theorems above.

-	* `RoutingLib.Routing.BellmanFord` contains an implementation of generalised distributed Bellman Ford-based routing algorithms.
+- `RoutingLib.Routing.BellmanFord` contains an implementation of generalised distributed Bellman Ford-based routing algorithms.

-	* `RoutingLib.Routing.BellmanFord.DistanceVector` contains a proof that distance-vector protocols converge with strictly increasing algebras and a finite set of routes.

-	* `RoutingLib.Routing.BellmanFord.PathVector` contains a proof that path-vector protocols converge with strictly increasing algebras.
+- `RoutingLib.Routing.BellmanFord.Theorems` contains various proofs about distance-vector and path-vector protocols.

-	* `RoutingLib.Asynchronous.Applications` contains a proof that a solution to the all-pairs shortest path problem converges asynchronously.
+- `RoutingLib.Asynchronous.Applications` contains a proof that a solution to the all-pairs shortest path problem converges asynchronously.

 ## Requirements

-Requires Agda 2.5.3 and Standard Library 0.15
+Requires Agda 2.5.4 and Standard Library 0.16

 ## Postulates